shevchenkobn/ml-practice/README.md

 - A3.1.4.fit4+: How to do orthogonal polynomials?
 Which algorithm is used in R and how can it be reproduced in Python (with numpy, preferably)?
 My model has similar metrics and other coefficients, so my guess is that I failed to put the constant coefficients for the orthogonal polynomial terms.
 - A3.beat: How to use `seaborn.pairplot()` as `matplotlib` subplot.
 - A4.1.2.2: How to change the sign of the coefficients?
 Is it because of order of values?
 Should it be fixed through contrasts' matrix encoding using `C(Direction, contrast)`?
+- A4.1.2.4 How to use R-like formula?
+There is no integration of `sklearn` with `patsy`.
 -